Do you fund activities other than research studies, such as research institutes or programs?

 Does data “count” as research evidence?

 The Foundation defines research evidence as empirical findings derived from systematic data collection and analyses.
 Thus data in themselves do not constitute research evidence.
-When data are used in a planned investigation to refute or support hypotheses this more closely aligns with the Foundation’s definition.
+When data are used in a planned investigation, this more closely aligns with the Foundation’s definition.
 Applicants should provide their definition of research evidence and a strong rationale to support the definition proposed.

 Do you have a preference for particular conceptual frameworks on use of research evidence?